Yearly Overview of Subjects

 We offer further opportunities for the children to participate in after school clubs, such as, ‘Science Tots’ and ‘Gizmo Science’ to enrich the curriculum further.

-- Know and understand a range of religions and world views which will allow them to recognise diversity which exists in our society.
+1. Know and understand a range of religions and world views which will allow them to recognise the diversity which exists in our city and wider society.

-- Can express ideas and insights about the nature, significance and the impact of religions and world views as they develop their own personal views on a range of issues.
+2. Can express ideas and insights about the nature, significance and the impact of religions and world views as they develop their own personal views on a range of issues

-- Develop and use skills which will assist them to engage seriously with religions and world views.
+3. Develop and use skills which will assist them to engage seriously with religions and world views

 Appendix – Curriculum for Religious Education – Years 1 – 6

 At King Edwin Primary School, we believe that learning a foreign language is necessary to have a global awareness, respect of other cultures and be a valued member of a multi-cultural society.
 A languages education fosters children’s curiosity and deepens their understanding of the world.
 We aim to inspire the children with a love for languages and develop their listening, speaking, reading and writing skills to communicate effectively, for practical purposes and to enable them to express their ideas and thoughts in other languages.
 This also lays foundations for future learning at KS3 and beyond that, engages and prepares them for travel and work in other countries throughout their lives.

 At KEPs, children have weekly lessons in French from years 3 – 5 using the ‘La Jolie Ronde’ programme of study to ensure curriculum coverage and progression across school, in addition to other resources.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics including: greetings, numbers, colours, food and drink, in town, home and family, the classroom, clothes and hobbies.